jvnagos21/Hanshin-Shop/README.md

 # Hanshin-Shop
-Hanshin Tigers Martketplace (ONLY FOR DEMO NOT OFFICIAL AND NOT FUNCTIONAL)
+Hanshin Tigers Martketplace
+This is NOT official and NOT functional this is only for demonstration and for educational proposal Copyright (C) 1996-2022 Nippon Professional Baseball Organization.
+All Rights Reserved.
+New Era Cap 2022.
+All rights reserved.